robspassky/sqlshell/README.md

   logical names are permitted for each database.)

 * SQLShell has command history management, with GNU Readline-like support.
-Each database has its own history file.
+Each database can have its own history file; you can also share history files across two or more databases.

 * SQLShell supports retrieving and displaying database metadata (e.g., getting a list of tables, querying the table's columns and their